b1n9s/minigames/README.md

 - Complete picture reveal on win
 - Kid-friendly design with encouraging feedback

+### 🧮 Sudoku

+Exercise your logic skills with this colorful, kid-friendly Sudoku game!
+Perfect for introducing children to number puzzles.

+**Features:**

+- Three difficulty levels: Beginner (3×3), Easy (4×4), and Classic (9×9)
+- Kid-friendly design with bright colors and encouraging feedback
+- Timer to track solving progress
+- 3 hints available per puzzle
+- Touch-friendly number pad for easy input
+- Visual feedback for correct and incorrect moves
+- Sound effects with mute/unmute option
+- Auto-generated puzzles with guaranteed solutions

 ## 🚀 Live Demo

 Visit the live collection at: [https://alittl.fun/](https://alittl.fun/)